-The staff will teach you how to do Yumomi the proper way, and you can get some photos with the wooden paddle, plus a certificate at the end of the session!
+The staff will teach you how to do Yumomi properly, and you can get some photos with the wooden paddle, plus a certificate at the end of the session!

 - The cost of the Yumomi Experience (湯もみ体験) is 300 yen.